QuentinRa/blog.quentinra.dev/cyber/random/hacking_process/index.md

 <div class="row row-cols-md-2 mt-4"><div>

-* Find running services, their version...
+* Find running services, their version... 🧭

-* Find the running OS
+* Find the running OS 🖥️

 </div><div>

-* If there is a website, check the web server section to find what you should look for.
+* If there is a website, check the web server section 🗺️.
   * Look for a Framework (if any)
   * Try to do **forced browsing**
   * Try to find **logic flaws**